Hasse: Piramo e Tisbe

 Pre-concert talk, 6.15pm (free entry with concert ticket)

-Swiss-Belgian soprano Chiara Skerath studied at the Conservatoire National Supérieur de Musique de Paris with Glenn Chambers.
-She has since been awarded numerous prizes, including the Grand Prix de Duo Chant-Piano at the 2013 International Nadia et Lili Boulanger Competition.
+Swiss-Belgian soprano Chiara Skerath became an Associate Artist of Classical Opera in 2019.
+Chiara studied at the Conservatoire National Supérieur de Musique de Paris with Glenn Chambers and has since been awarded numerous prizes, including the Grand Prix de Duo Chant-Piano at the 2013 International Nadia et Lili Boulanger Competition.
 With Classical Opera she has appeared in '1768 – a retrospective' at Wigmore Hall and as Ninetta in La finta semplice at Queen Elizabeth Hall, and she also sings the two licenza arias on the company’s recording of Mozart's Il sogno di Scipione.
 Mozart roles include Despina (Così fan tutte) at Oper Frankfurt, Cinna (Lucio Silla) at Theater an der Wien, Opéra de Versailles and Philharmonie de Paris, Pamina (Die Zauberflöte) at the Opéra de Saint-Etienne, Barbarina and Susanna (Le nozze di Figaro) at the Opéra Royal de Wallonie and Operklosterneuburg, and Zerlina (Don Giovanni) at the Drottningholm Festival in Sweden.

 Ian Page is the founder, conductor and Artistic Director of Classical Opera and The Mozartists.
 He began his musical education as a chorister at Westminster Abbey, and studied at the University of York and the Royal Academy of Music.
 Before founding in Classical Opera in 1997, he worked on the music staff at Scottish Opera, Opera Factory, Drottningholm and Glyndebourne.